Fire services

 Always wear a helmet.

 Many taxis are in poor condition.
 Driving standards are often poor.
+If you choose to use taxis, seek local advice on recommended companies.

 You're at risk of robbery, sexual harassment and sexual assault in a taxi.